coderarjob/meghaos-x86/docs/notes/kmalloc.md

 Headers of multiple sections are linked to one another to form a list, and each header can be part to multiple lists.

-We have two lists which track free and used regions in the buffer.
-The nodes of these lists reside in the kmalloc headers of respective sections.
-This header also stores the section "net size" and whether the section is free or used.
-There is another list called the Adjacent list, which is described later.

 1. Free list      - Links headers of sections which are unallocated.
 2. Allocated list - Links headers of sections which are allocated.
 3. Adjacent list  - As sections are created and joined, this list contains every section in sequence